 Second Carts for Commercial Can and Residential Customers

 Commercial can and residential customers may require multiple carts on their weekly collection day.
 The City may, at the discretion of the Solid Waste manager, require customers to have a second cart to contain their weekly waste.
 Additional garbage carts require another $48 deposit and will add a small additional monthly charge to your utility bill.
 A second recycle cart can be requested at no additional charge.

 Second Cart Return Policy

 Residents who have two carts may opt to switch back to one cart at any time, thereby returning their monthly rate to the original one-cart rate.
 Residents must notify the City of their desire to return their second cart.
-The City will pick up the cart and confirm the cart is in good working condition, after which time residents will refunded their deposit on the cart, plus interest, but less any cost of repairing the cart for re-issue (if applicable).
+The City will pick up the cart after which time residents will be refunded their deposit on the second cart (if applicable).

 Set-out & Roll-Back Timing & Convenience Charge

 Carts may be set out at the curb no sooner than 5:00 PM the evening before, but no later than 6:30 AM on the morning of, the scheduled collection day.

 Carts that remain on the curb after 8:30 AM the day following the scheduled collection day shall be rolled back to the side of the house by City personnel.
 After one free roll-back, a $5 convenience charge shall be applied to the resident’s monthly bill for subsequent roll-back services.

 Carts that are stolen or vandalized will be replaced free of charge by the City.
 Households that report more than two thefts or vandalized carts over a two-year period may forfeit their deposit to replace their cart and will be required to make another deposit prior to receiving a replacement cart.